faruk-guler/Kubernetes/RKE2/readme.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.13.0/cert-manager.yaml
 ```

-### ETCD backup restore
-- Creating Snapshots

-Snapshots are enabled by default.

-The snapshot directory defaults to ``/var/lib/rancher/rke2/server/db/snapshots.``
-In RKE2, snapshots are stored on each etcd node.
-If you have multiple etcd or etcd + control-plane nodes, you will have multiple copies of local etcd snapshots.

-You can take a snapshot manually while RKE2 is running with the etcd-snapshot subcommand.
-For example: ``rke2 etcd-snapshot save --name pre-upgrade-snapshot.``

 ## Cluster Reset
 RKE2 enables a feature to reset the cluster to one member cluster by passing ``--cluster-reset`` flag, when passing this flag to rke2 server it will reset the cluster with the same data dir in place, the data directory for etcd exists in ``/var/lib/rancher/rke2/server/db/etcd``, this flag can be passed in the events of quorum loss in the cluster.